galaxyproject/galaxy_codex/docs/publications/BioHackrXiv/paper.md

 # Outcomes and results

-There were multiple concrete outcomes from this BioHackathon project, including the interactive Galaxy tools table, a process for updating bio.tools, an in development GTN tutorial describing this process, and an update to the Galaxy IUC standards for tool wrapping.
+There were multiple concrete outcomes from this BioHackathon project, including the interactive Galaxy tools table, a process for updating bio.tools, an in-development GTN tutorial describing this process, and an update to the Galaxy IUC standards for tool wrapping.
 These are described in more detail below.

 ## Prototype interactive table for Galaxy communities